MewsSystems/gitbook-distributor-guide/distributor-widget/README.md

 #### Content Security Policy

-If you set up a CSP on your website, obviously our domain \(`mews.li`\) should be among those enabled.
+If you set up a CSP on your website, our domain \(`mews.li`\) and our subdomains \(`*.mews.li`\) should be enabled.
 However, if you also use our Merchant for collecting information about payment cards and because we rely on [PCI Proxy](https://www.pci-proxy.com/) as secure, PCI-DSS compliant solution, their library script is being downloaded just before checkout from this url:

 ```text
 https://pay.datatrans.com/upp/payment/js/secure-fields-1.0.0.js